simgrid/simgrid/docs/source/Configuring_SimGrid.rst

   - **ptask_L07:** Host model somehow similar to Cas01+CM02 but
     allowing "parallel tasks", that are intended to model the moldable tasks of the grid scheduling literature.
-  - **ptask_BMF:** More realistic model for heterogeneous resource sharing.
-    Implements BMF (Bottleneck max fairness) fairness.
-To be used with parallel tasks instead of ptask_L07.

 - ``storage/model``: specify the used storage model.
 Only one model is provided so far.